Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 For example, the Aviv Medical Program tracks analytics to provide a detailed report of your health and progress.

-The information gathered from a variety of scientifically-advanced analytical tools (including an in-depth high resolution MRI of your brain stroke) allows our clinical team to make customized adjustments and give you precisely what you need to elevate the quality of your life.
+Our clinical team gathers information from a variety of scientifically advanced analytical tools to make customized adjustments and give you precisely what you need to elevate your quality of life.

 If you find your post-stroke recovery journey is slightly different, don’t stress about it.
 Everyone is different; thus, timelines and progress will vary.
 Regardless, there are two signs of recovery you can expect: